android-ide/android_sampling_profiler_facade/README.md

 Analyzing the profiling data
 -------
 The profiling data is written out in HPROF format.
-The only tool I have found which can analyzse those files is [JPerfAnal](http://jperfanal.sourceforge.net/).
+The only tool I have found which can analyze those files is [JPerfAnal](http://jperfanal.sourceforge.net/).
 It looks a bit outdated and does not have a lot of features but it works well enough for finding hotspots.
-After copying the .hprof file onto your PC run JPerfAnal with `java -jar jperfanal.jar sampling.hprof`.
+After copying the `.hprof` file onto your PC run JPerfAnal with `java -jar jperfanal.jar sampling.hprof`.

-The line number information capture does not seem to be accurate so the 'Method times by Caller' and 'Method times by callee' sections are the most interesting.
+The line number information captured does not seem to be accurate so the 'Method times by Caller' and 'Method times by Callee' sections are the most interesting.